 The Xtend technology delivers visual acuity at a higher level than the threshold previously defined (0.15 Log MAR at 70 cm)

-The Varilux X series was tested on a large group of wearers before it was commercialized,including personalising the design of the progressive lens in accordance with the wearer’s needs and their individual body,head and gaze dynamics and eye posture habits.
+The Varilux X series was tested on a large group of wearers before commercialized, including personalising the progressive lens design according to the wearer’s needs and their individual body, head and gaze dynamics, and eye posture habits.

 Essilor’s research teams developed a special vision task that can be performed without correction(uncorrected ametropia ranging from -10.00D to +7.50D in near-vision power) to reflect the wearer’s reading posture.